-Since inception, we have received grants from an Austrian government agency, either under funding agreements or under research incentive programs.
+Since inception, we have received grants from the Austrian Research Promotions Agency, either under funding agreements or under research incentive programs.
 In addition, we have received loans under funding agreements that bear interest at below market interest rate.
 We account for the grants received as other income and for the imputed benefits arising from the difference between a market rate of interest and the rate of interest as additional grant income, and record interest expense for the loans at a market rate of interest.